daliamfarag/SQL_Challenge_Employee_Tracker/README.md

 # SQL_Challenge_Employee_Tracker
+This application is designed to keep track of a company's departments, positins, and employees for a management system.

-Employee Tracker SQL Challenge is a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+This program runs in the command-line application from to manage a company's employee database, using Node.js, Inquirer, and MySQL.

+See video below for more illustration:
+<a href=" "></a>